kotopes1/crypto-hardware-wallet/README.md

 | Learn about Blockchain Technology           | Drop down learning on nav-bar                    |
 | Read the latest news on cryptocurrency      | News articles provided for users                 |
 | Buy and store cryptocurrency safely         | Information is provided                          |

+More products will be added at a later date, latest ( Storage ) devices.

 ---

 ## Design